jleatherman3/GAME2338HW/WebTesting_Tools/web-testing-tools.md

 _If it is an automated tool, does it work with web-based tools?
 What languages (Java, .NET)?_

 This program uses Selenium WebDriver to setup and run tests for websites and web browsers such as Chrome, Firefox, and Internet Explorer.
 See [Cross-Browser Test Automation](https://www.ranorex.com/blog/cross-browser-test-automation/) for more information on how these tests can be setup.
+Supports C#, VB.NET and Open APIs.

 ### Tool Features
-* Feature One
+* Functional UI and end-to-end testing on desktop, web, and mobile
-* Feature Two
+* Cross-browser testing
+* SAP, ERP, Delphi and legacy applications.
+* iOS and Android
+* Run tests locally or remotely, in parallel or distribute on a Selenium Grid
-* Feature Three
+* Robust reporting
+* Ranorex integrates with leading solutions like Git, TFS, Jenkins, Bamboo, Bugzilla, SpecFlow, NeoLoad, TestRail and more for a complete testing toolchain.

+Feature list copied from [20 Best Automation Tools](https://www.guru99.com/automated-testing-tools.html)

 ### References
 [20 Best Automation Tools](https://www.guru99.com/automated-testing-tools.html)